Scaling Multi-Agent Environment Co-Design with Diffusion Models: Experimental Evaluation

-\textbf{Scenarios}: We evaluate the co-design setting on three challenging tasks (Figure \ref{fig:scenario-visualisation}).
-First, we evaluate with D-RWARE, a designable adaptation of the the RWARE \citep{papoudakis2021benchmarking} warehouse management benchmark where robots must collect and deliver packages in a grid world.
-Then, we assess performance on the WFCRL \citep{bizon2024wfcrl} windfarm control benchmark to strategise turbine placement with yaw control.
-Finally, we test with VMAS \citep{bettini2022vmas} as a proof-of-concept for multi-agent pathfinding.
-These three settings cover a diverse set of real-world challenges and are widely used MARL benchmarks.
-In contrast, prior co-design methods typically restrict their scope to a single class of scenarios.
+\textbf{Scenarios}: We evaluate the methods on established MARL benchmarks adapted to environment co-design (Figure \ref{fig:scenario-visualisation}).
+Specifically, we consider D-RWARE, an adaptation of the the RWARE \citep{papoudakis2021benchmarking} warehouse management benchmark with deliver robots; WFCRL \citep{bizon2024wfcrl}, a windfarm control benchmark to strategise turbine placement and yaw control; and VMAS \citep{bettini2022vmas}, used for multi-agent pathfinding.
+Together, these settings cover a comprehensive and diverse set of real-world challenges.
+In contrast, prior co-design methods typically restrict their scope to a scenario class.
+To the best of our knowledge, no widely recognised benchmark suite exists for environment co-design, necessitating adaptations.

 \textbf{1) Performance of DiCoDe relative to prior methods.} In the scenario denoted \textbf{Corner}, agents cycle packages between goals located in the four corners and fifty shelves in the gridworld.
 The goals and shelves are evenly split into $4$ colours, and deliveries are constrained to match the colours of goals and shelves.
-Each method was trained for $20$ environment interactions with episodes of $500$ interactions each apart from RL which was trained for $60$ million interactions.
+Each method was trained for $20$ million environment interactions with episodes of $500$ timesteps each apart from RL which was trained for $60$ million interactions \footnote{Following prior work \cite{parker2022evolving}, this allows us to report results when aligning the training budget to the number of policy updates.}.
 We consider two representations of $\Theta$ (See Appendix \ref{sec:experiment-scenarios}), where the standard representation is a binary mask of shelves (DiCoDe, DiCoDe-Sampling, DiCoDe-MC) and the alternative representation $\Theta_{\text{Coord}}$ is a list of shelf coordinates (DiCoDe-$\Theta_{\text{Coord}}$, DiCoDe-Descent).

 Training curves for Corner can be seen in Figure \ref{fig:dicode-corner-scenario}, left, and we provide quantitative summaries for all experiments in Table \ref{tab:method-scenario-matrix}.
 These results show that DiCoDe improve multi-agent system performance considerably, converging on successful environment policy pairs with higher rewards than baselines and ablations.
 In particular, DiCoDe outperforms training on a fixed environment by $26\%$, demonstrating the tangible benefits of considering the environment as a decision variable.
 Furthermore, we highlight that DiCoDe delivers $39\%$ more boxes on average than the RL method when measuring performance by a fixed number of policy updates with $66\%$ fewer samples, and $95\%$ more when normalized to the number of samples.